Residency

 Caption

-The project 'Clayground' is a collaboration between esea contemporary and Jatiwangi art Factory (JaF) with kind support from the British Council Connect Through Culture Grant.
+The project 'Clayground' is a collaboration between esea contemporary and Jatiwangi art Factory (JaF), with kind support from the British Council Connect Through Culture Grant.

 The project focuses on two themes: clay and forest, rooted in JaF's research in the Jatiwangi region.
 The edible clay initiative explores the relationship between land and inhabitants, while the forest initiative aims to reclaim and conserve land amidst urbanisation.
 Participants in the forest initiative receive land lots, contributing to environmental conservation efforts.
-The Jatiwangi region, historically known for its clay roof tile production, has faced challenges due to urbanization driven by major infrastructure projects.
-From its colonial history to recent industrial growth, the landscape has transformed significantly, impacting social dynamics and industries like the roof tile manufacturing.
+The Jatiwangi region, historically known for its clay roof tile production, has faced challenges due to urbanisation driven by major infrastructure projects.
+From its colonial history to recent industrial growth, the landscape has transformed significantly, impacting social dynamics and industries such as roof tile manufacturing.
 JaF's community art practice engages with these urban dynamics and infrastructure changes, influencing regional development.

 During this residency, JaF will continue their ongoing projects, connecting them to the city of Manchester and the UK ecosystem.
 The project aims to creatively address urgent transregional environmental justice issues through cross-cultural exchange.